A Summary of Our First Five Road Trips

 Our journey is about to come to an end on May 20, 2014, with another overnight stay at the Jacksonville/St. Mary KOA.
 We’re so glad these excursions ended on such a positive note.
 We’re now ready to make the plunge.
 Miraculously, all of our rental homes sold in the depressed market and didn’t kill us too badly (we had a lot of solid equity).
 So now for the last one to sell – our own home, as well as Bill’s motorcycle (sold the day we “listed it” to someone who had expressed an interest).
 And to get rid of everything!
 So in the midst of all this, our daughter’s home sold and they bought a much larger home.
 So praise God, we’ll gave her a lot of our furniture!
 We love how things just manage to work out.

 But we had no idea how busy our June was about to become because we also have a date to travel to Illinois to spend 10 days with Bill’s mom (June 26-July 8, 2014).
 We were approaching six weeks of not seeing our grandson – and it’s my birthday and Father’s Day mid-June.
 So we decided to just drive our car up and stay in a hotel for a “quick trip” from June 12-June 21.
 We could help our daughter move out of her house along with the celebrations.
 And wouldn’t you know it, we listed our house right before we left and it sold on June 15 with a closing date of July 15!
 Talk about adventures!
 What a whirlwind June and July became!
-We blogged about it here, where we ended up becoming Full Time RVers – on July 15, 2014!
+We wrote a blog post how we ended up becoming Full Time RVers – on July 15, 2014!

 How is it going?